bzw133/SHAARP.ml/docs/input.md

 Click `Update` to visualize the crystal orientation of the selected layer with respect to the lab coordinate system on the output panel as a 2D/3D schematic.

 !!! note
-	Note: An error is shown if the Miller indices of the crystal surface plane is inconsistent with indices defining the normal to the plane of incidence.
+	An error is shown if the Miller indices of the crystal surface plane is inconsistent with indices defining the normal to the plane of incidence.

 #### Dielectric tensors